 Treated wood is known to last longer, but it contains chemical preservatives, so you will need to take more care when cutting.
 If you are going to use the wood as a planter box, drill 4 to 6 holes at the bottom of the box, especially the central plank.
 They should be ¼” in diameter.
 This allows any excess water to drain from the soil of your plant.

-2. Apply silicon caulk
+2. Apply silicone caulk

 Before starting, you need to protect your hands.
-Wear tight-fitting disposable gloves before coming into contact with the silicon caulk.
+Wear tight-fitting disposable gloves before coming into contact with the silicone caulk.
 Why?
 This helps to prevent the caulk from coming into contact with your skin, which could be a problem if your skin is sensitive.

-Take the silicon caulk and apply a bead to fill any cracks in the wood and joints.
+Take the silicone caulk and apply a bead to fill any cracks in the wood and joints.
 Using your gloved finger, drag the caulk along the cracks and joints.
-You can also dip your gloved finger in water to help in removing the excess caulk and allow creation of clean lines.
+You can also dip your gloved finger in water to help in removing the excess caulk and allow the creation of clean lines.
 Let the caulk completely dry.
 This may take a few hours to a few days.

-3. Apply oil based varnish
+3. Apply oil-based varnish